ttegt/practicalmachinelearning/README.md

 # practicalmachinelearning
-github repo for Coursera Practical Machine Learning course project
+This is the github repo for Coursera Practical Machine Learning course project.

+The html page for the project can be found [here.](http://ttegt.github.io/practicalmachinelearning/)